How to be a good onboarding buddy: 8 tips

 If you've been chosen to be an onboarding buddy, congratulations!
 It's a rewarding role that can make a significant difference in someone's first days at your company.
 Plus, it's a fantastic opportunity for you to grow and learn as well.
 Let us explain why.

-[.callout-small]Want to find out what an onboarding buddy is and how to set up a program?
-Check out this blog for practical tips and insights[.callout-small]
+[.callout-small]Curious about the buddy system and how to set up an onboarding program?
+Dive into this blog for practical tips and insights.[.callout-small]

 Benefits of being an onboarding buddy